Kiro vs Kilo Code (2026)

 Pros

-- ✓Generous free tier at $0 with 50 credits/month and Claude Sonnet 4.5 access: lower commitment than Cursor ($20/month) for initial evaluation, with a $20 sign-up bonus reducing the first paid tier cost and a free Kiro Web preview through May 2026
+- ✓Generous free tier at $0 with 50 credits/month and Claude Sonnet 4.5 access: lower commitment than Cursor ($20/month) for initial evaluation, with a $20 sign-up bonus reducing the effective cost of the first paid month.

 Limitations

-- ⚠Newly launched with a small community: fewer third-party tutorials, pre-built specs, and community resources than mature alternatives like Cursor (5M+ users) or GitHub Copilot (15M+ users), increasing the ramp-up investment required
+- ⚠Newly launched with a growing community.
+Fewer third-party tutorials, pre-built specs, and community resources than mature alternatives like Cursor or GitHub Copilot, increasing the ramp-up investment required for teams adopting spec-driven workflows.

-- ⚠Enterprise security certifications not yet publicly confirmed: unlike Cursor which has published SOC 2 Type II documentation, Kiro has not confirmed equivalent certifications publicly, creating a procurement barrier for security-sensitive organisations
+- ⚠No enterprise security certifications held by Kiro itself.
+Unlike Cursor which has published SOC 2 Type II documentation, Kiro relies on AWS's underlying infrastructure certifications rather than holding its own product-level certifications, creating a procurement barrier for security-sensitive organizations.

 Kilo Code